7 Signs of a Well-Made Piece of Luggage

 Observe the pouches and pockets

 Outside pockets on a piece of luggage are more a matter of personal taste than overall quality of the bag.
 Jiminez personally prefers zero exterior compartments so she can organize her suitcase using packing organizers.
 If you prefer luggage with multiple compartments, so you know where everything goes, consider how they’re placed.
-Pockets can be designed in ways that either don’t maximize suitcase space or that ruin the overall bag design, two drawbacks that good luggage brands always avoid.
+Pockets can be designed in ways that either don’t maximize suitcase space or that ruin the overall bag design, two drawbacks that the best luggage brands always avoid.
 If compartments are your thing, look for sturdy seaming and hidden layering, which will keep compartments from ripping away from the bag over time.